Bob Chavez Scholarship for the Arts

-Part of IPCC’s mission is to preserve and perpetuate Pueblo culture, and a key element of that is investing in the Pueblo leaders of tomorrow—our youth.
-In 2018, we established the Bob Chavez Scholarship for the Arts in conjunction with the opening of the rotating exhibit A Promise Fulfilled: The Life and Legacy of Bob Chavez.
+In 2018 the Bob Chavez Scholarship for the Arts was initially established at the Indian Pueblo Cultural Center in conjunction with the opening of a rotating exhibit – A Promise Fulfilled: The Life and Legacy of Bob Chavez.
 This scholarship is named in honor of Manuel “Bob” Chavez of Cochiti Pueblo, who dedicated 50 years as a volunteer teaching art at St. Catherine’s Indian School.

 Criteria and Guidelines: